NirajanBanjade/Bookhive/README.md

   - **User Stories:**
     - As a user, I want to add a book to my to-read list so that I can remember to read it later.
     - As a user, I want to view my to-read list so that I can see all the books I plan to read.
+    - As a user, I want to remove a book my from to-read list and move it to collections so that I can remember all the books that I have read.

 - **Community Discussion Spaces (Prototype)**
   - **Description:** Each book has a placeholder page where users can discuss it.